ddxv/adscrawler/README.md

-# adscrawler project
+# Crawl App-Adst.txt and App Store Apps

-The ultimate goal is to crawl app-ads.txt files, as based on the Interactive Advertising Bureau's Tech Lab specs.
+This crawls the Google Play and Apple App Stores for as many apps as it can and also checks for their app-ads.txt files.
+App-ads.txt files are crawled based on the Interactive Advertising Bureau's Tech Lab specs. https://iabtechlab.com/ads-txt/

-https://iabtechlab.com/ads-txt/

 To get app-ads.txt files, there are several additional steps that need to be taken when compared to regular ads.txt files.